Yogesh9000/resources/README.md

 - Selection sort is an in-place comparison sorting algorithm
 - **Time Complexity:** O(n^2)
 - Selection sort can also be used on list structures that make add and remove efficient, such as a linked list
-- Selection sort implementaion involving swaps is unstable
+- Selection sort implementation involving swaps is unstable
 - Selection sort performs better than bubble sort, but insertion sort performs better than selection sort, this is because insertion sort performs fewer comparisons.

 **Example:**